social-media-ethics-automation/book/book_contents/_build/html/_sources/ch03_bots/02_bot_examples.md

 Read more about what went wrong from Vice [How to Make a Bot That Isn't Racist](https://www.vice.com/en_us/article/mg7g3y/how-to-make-a-not-racist-bot)

+## Registered vs. Unregistered bots
+Most social media platforms provide an official way to connect a bot to their platform (called an [Application Programming Interface](https://en.wikipedia.org/wiki/API), or API).
+This lets the social media platform track these registered bots and provide certain capabilities and limits to the bots (like a rate limit on how often the bot can post).

+But when some people want to get around these limits, they can make bots that don't use this official API, but instead open the website or app and then have a program perform clicks and scrolls the way a human might.
+These are much harder for social media platforms to track, and they normally ban accounts doing this if they are able to figure out that is what is happening.

 ## Fake Bots
 We also would like to point out that there are fake bots as well, that is real people pretending their work is the result of a Bot.
 For example, TikTok user Curt Skelton posted a video claiming that he was actually an AI generated / deepfake character: